 Heat intolerance is an unusual sensitivity to heat.
-People with heat intolerance may feel hot when others feel comfortable or even cold.
+People with heat intolerance may feel hot when others feel comfortable or cold.
+Heat intolerance causes may include conditions that cause dysautonomia, which affects the autonomic nervous system.

 They may also have an unusual response to heat, such as intense sweating or anxiety.
 Heat intolerance is not a disease, but it can be a symptom of an underlying medical condition.